rackerlabs/support-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

     3 packets transmitted, 3 received, 0% packet loss, time 2002ms
     rtt min/avg/max/mdev = 25.236/25.292/25.392/0.147 ms

-If you get an "unknown host" message back you should double-check the IP addresses you set as your DNS servers.
+If you get an `unknown host` message back you should double-check the IP addresses you set as your DNS servers.

 ### IPv6

-If you're using IPv6 on your server you may need to add the IPv6 addresses of your name servers to resolv.conf.
+If you're using IPv6 on your server you may need to add the IPv6 addresses of your name servers to **resolv.conf**.
 You can see if a DNS server has an IPv6 address with two steps.

-First, use "host" to get the name of the server:
+First, use `host` to get the name of the server:

     $ host 72.3.128.240
     240.128.3.72.in-addr.arpa domain name pointer cachens1.dfw1.rackspace.com.

-Then use the domain name you got back in another "host" lookup:
+Then use the domain name you got back in another `host` lookup:

     $ host cachens1.dfw1.rackspace.com
     cachens1.dfw1.rackspace.com has address 72.3.128.240
     cachens1.dfw1.rackspace.com has IPv6 address 2001:4800:d::1

-If an IPv6 address is returned you can add that as another "nameserver" line in resolv.conf, as in:
+If an IPv6 address is returned you can add that as another `nameserver` line in **resolv.conf**, as in:

     nameserver 2001:4800:d::1

-Then test as above, using the "ping6" command instead of the regular "ping" command to force the system to use IPv6.
+Then test as above, using the `ping6` command instead of the regular `ping` command to force the system to use IPv6.

 ### Summary